VigoTech/vigotech.github.io/README.md

 # rename .env.example to .env and edit using your own config

-# prepare date to generate website
+# prepare required static/vigotech-generated.json
-$ yarn prepare
+$ yarn run prepare-json

 # serve with hot reload at localhost:3000
 $ yarn run dev